Varshitha2419/smart-expense-tracker-/AI_NOTES.md

 ## 1. Which parts of the code were AI-generated vs. written by me

 I used ChatGPT to help generate the initial FastAPI project structure, API endpoints, Pydantic models, test cases, README, and documentation.
-I reviewed the generated code, understood how each component worked, and integrated it into the final solution.
+I reviewed, understood, and verified the generated code before integrating it into the final solution.

 ## 2. What I validated, tested, or changed, and why